 If you are concerned about your dog’s weight, you might want to consider the Blue Buffalo Life Protection Healthy Weight Chicken & Brown Rice Recipe.
 This recipe features protein-rich, deboned chicken as the primary ingredient followed by brown rice, barley, and oatmeal.
 Unlike many prescription diets for weight loss, this Blue Buffalo recipe is high in protein to support your dog’s lean muscle mass – it utilizes reduced fat content to keep the calorie content low.
 In addition to offering plenty of protein and digestible carbohydrates, this recipe is fortified with glucosamine and chondroitin for strong bones and joints, plus a balance of omega-3 and omega-6 fatty acids for healthy skin and coat.
 Another important ingredient in this recipe is the Blue Buffalo LifeSource bits which contain a proprietary blend of vitamins, minerals, and antioxidants to support whole body health and nutrition.
 This recipe will help your dog achieve and maintain a healthy weight without sacrificing quality nutrition.

-If your dog suffers from skin problems, food allergies, or various digestive problems, the Merrick Limited Ingredient Diet Grain-Free Salmon & Sweet Potato Recipe may be a good option to consider.
+If your dog suffers from skin problems, food allergies, or various digestive problems, the Merrick Limited Ingredient Diet Grain-Free Salmon & Chickpeas Recipe may be a good option to consider.
 This recipe is made with a limited number of ingredients to help reduce the risk for triggering food allergies or sensitivities.
-The first five ingredients are deboned salmon, salmon meal, sweet potatoes, peas, and potatoes – these ingredients point toward the high-protein and digestible nature of this recipe.
+The first five ingredients are deboned salmon, salmon meal, chickpeas, lentils, peas – these ingredients point toward the high-protein and digestible nature of this recipe.
 Other healthy ingredients worth noting in this recipe include sunflower oil, organic alfalfa, an assortment of chelated minerals and dried fermentation products.
 Chelated minerals are those that have been chemically bound to protein molecules, making them easier for your dog’s body to digest and absorb.
 Dried fermentation products act as probiotics to support healthy and regular digestion.